Filtered Fukaya categories: A Morse-Bott model for and its weakly filtered structure

 To describe partial compactifications of the universal families $\pi^{d+1}_C(\vec{L})$, we introduce strip-like ends for clusters and then define gluing.
 Let $d\geq 2$ and $\vec{L}=(L_0,\ldots,L_d)$ be a tuple of Lagrangians in $\lagmd(M,\omega)$.
 A choice of strip-like ends on $\pi^{d+1}_C(\vec{L})$ is a choice of strip-like ends on each $\pi^{|v|+1}(\vec{L_v})$ for any $T\in \mathcal{T}^{d+1}(\vec{L})$ and any $v\in V(T)$, which is smooth in the following sense: if $(r,T,\lambda)\in \mathcal{R}^{d+1}_C(\vec{L})$ is a configurations such that there is an interior edge $e\in E^\textnormal{int}(T)$ of $T$ such that $\lambda(e)=0$, then both marked points $z_{h(e)}\in S_{r,T,\lambda}(h(e))$ and $z_{t(e)}\in S_{r,T,\lambda}(t(e))$ do not lie in the image of a strip-like end.
 A universal choice of strip-like ends for clusters is a choice of strip-like ends on $\pi^{d+1}(\vec{L})$ for any tuple of Lagrangians in $\lagmd(M,\omega)$ of any finite length $d+1$.
 We will always assume that our universal choices of strip-like ends for clusters are consistent, that is, vertex-wise consistent. \\

-We can now adapt the gluing procedure for punctured discs described in \cite[Section (9e)]{Seidel2008FukayaTheory} to the case of clusters of discs.
-The aim of the following is not really to precisely describe gluing, but more to set the necessary notation for what's to come.\\ Let $d_1,d_2\geq 2$ and consider two tuples of Lagrangians in $\lagmd(M,\omega)$, whose reduced tuples we denote by $\vec{L^1}_\textnormal{red}$ and $\vec{L^2}_\textnormal{red}$.
+We fix once and for all a consistent universal choice of system of ends as well as a consistent universal choice of strip-like ends for clusters on $\mathcal{L}^{m,\textbf{d}}(M,\omega)$.
+We can now adapt the gluing procedure for punctured disks described in \cite[Section (9e)]{Seidel2008FukayaTheory} to the case of clusters of disks.
+The aim of the following is not really to precisely describe gluing, but more to set up the necessary notation for later stages in this paper.\\ Let $d_1,d_2\geq 2$ and consider two tuples of Lagrangians in $\lagmd(M,\omega)$, whose reduced tuples we denote by $\vec{L^1}_\textnormal{red}$ and $\vec{L^2}_\textnormal{red}$.
 Consider and let $\rho \in [-1,0)$.
+As in the case of gluing of labelled trees in Section \ref{seconsystemofends}, in order to define gluing of clusters we consider the cases $m_0^e(\vec{L^1})=0$ and $m_0^e(\vec{L^1})>0$ (see page \pageref{defofmis} for the definition of $m_0^e$) separately: